namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - First time on a wild jeep safari (2025-12-01).
 - Fourth December I made the bigos, our family Xmas dish.
 (2025-12-22).
 - Played table top monopoly first time in wow many many years .
 (2025-12-26).
 - Pull ups, push ups in the snow.
 Sort of memorable 😆.
 First time using the outdoor equipment in my neighborhood park gym, after it snowed.
-22F, but no wind and luckily the actual equipment did not have snow on it (2025-12-27).
+22F, but no wind and luckily the actual equipment did not have snow on it, just on ground everywhere (2025-12-27).
 - Hosted a different friend of friend from Costa Rica .
 (2025-12-31).

 ### Stopped